 - No cellphones or any electronic devices, only watches were allowed

 - We wore school uniforms all day everyday.

 - Our days stated at 5am and ended at 10:00PM

 - The students basically ran the school, we did the cooking the cleaning and everything in between.

 - We had chapel ant 6:45am every day, it was a Catholic boarding school

-With this comprehensive list of rules and regulations that we lived by, now I feel like you’ll get it when I say that a watch was essential, you had to have one, you had no option and you’d basically DIE without one.
+With this comprehensive list of rules that we lived by, now I feel like you’ll get it when I say that a watch was essential, you had to have one, you had no option and you’d basically DIE without one.
 We had very tight schedules and to do it all, you had to watch your time.I relied on my watch heavily and this influenced my love for watches.
 It influenced my tendency to be places on time, to respect time, to be very precise with time and to cherish every single moment with the people around me.

 The little moments mean so much to me since I’ve lived in an environment that taught me how important time is.
 This explains my intolerance to people that waste my time too.
 SO now if you tell me to be there at 5 you better believe that I’ll be there at 4:55.
 Every single minute matters to me and now that I have my Jord, I refuse to let go!
 In all this talk about moments that matter,